twilightfall/cx-v2/README.md

 # cx-v2

-Utility application for extracting MTG card price data for cxmtg.com
+Utility application for extracting MTG card price data

-Frontend is a Flutter Web application, backend is a NodeJS Serverless API
+Frontend is a Flutter Web application deployed on AWS Amplify, backend is a NodeJS Serverless API

 TODO:
 * Individual card search/pricing